Get Him to the Greek: Filming

 While Brand was backstage at the Paramount studio lot preparing to present the 2008 MTV Video Music Awards, he approached Christina Aguilera, Pink, and Katy Perry about filming cameos for Get Him to the Greek.

 Rehearsals began on April 27, 2009, and filming began on May 12 of that year.
 The film was shot in New York City, Rochester, Las Vegas, Los Angeles and London.
 News footage featured in the film was filmed after a Russell Brand stand up performance of "Scandalous" at the O2 Arena in London, which most of the audience stayed for.
 While filming in Trafalgar Square, Brand was pushed into a fountain by a passerby.

 Release

 The film was released on June 4, 2010, in the United States.

 Get Him to the Greek grossed $61 million in the United States and Canada and $30.7 million overseas bringing its worldwide total to $91.7 million, against a production budget of $40 million.

-Get Him to the Greek was released alongside Killers and Marmaduke, and in its opening weekend debuted second at the box office behind Shrek Forever After with $17.6 million.
+Get Him to the Greek was released alongside Killers, Marmaduke, and Splice, and in its opening weekend debuted second at the box office behind Shrek Forever After with $17.6 million.
 The film fell to fourth the following week with a weekend gross of $10.1 million.

 In the UK, Get Him to the Greek opened at No. 1 grossing £1.6 million in its first week before dropping to No. 2 the following week with takings of £1 million.